Skip to main content

 Three attempts with exponential backoff is plenty.
 Beyond that, escalate to manual review — you may be hitting a real outage.

 A timeout you observe locally does not mean the server failed.
-The run may still complete and charge.
-Always check the status code, never raw network errors alone.
+Prefer async runs when the caller cannot wait reliably.

 Cost control checklist